 A study reported in InsuranceJournal revealed that homeowners with bad credit pay a whopping 91 percent (!) more for their property coverage than residents with a great credit history.
 Forty-seven states allow insurers to hit those with poor credit with higher rates; only California, Massachusetts, and Maryland ban it.

 Fortunately, it’s never too late to improve bad credit.
-To learn more, sign up for a free account with CreditSesame.com, where you’ll get access to your free credit score, a free summary of your credit report card and a personalized action plan based on your individual credit profile.
+To learn more, sign up for a free account with CreditSesame.com, where you’ll get access to your free credit score, a free summary of your credit report summary and a personalized action plan based on your individual credit profile.
 The service is 100% free and updated every month so you can track and monitor your progress along the way.